EricLBuehler/candle-lora-macro/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-informational)](LICENSE)
 [![Continuous integration](https://github.com/EricLBuehler/candle-lora-macro/actions/workflows/ci.yml/badge.svg)](https://github.com/EricLBuehler/candle-lora-macro/actions/workflows/ci.yml)

-Macros for candle-lora.
-These are designed to allow ergonomics similar to what the `peft` library allows.
+This library are designed to allow ergonomics similar to what the `peft` library allows.
+It does this by providing a single derive macro, called `AutoLora`.
+This macro defines a method

-These macros will provide utilities to:
-1) Swap the layers.

-Currently, candle-lora-macro is able to:
-1) Select layers for swapping.
+`get_lora_model` which selects and swaps all `Box<dyn ...LayerLike>` layers.
+Currently, it does not update struct types.